s72sue/Map-Induction/README.md

   - `Comments`: Comments that the subject submitted at the end of the experiment, when asked to report any strategies they used.<br>

 ## Unity Web GL builds
 The compiled WebGL builds for both `Experiment1` and `Experiment2` are provided in their respective folders.
-The builds can be hosted using any Web hosting service (e.g., simmer.io) in order to re-run the experiments and reproduce experimental results.
+The builds can be hosted using any web hosting service (e.g., simmer.io) in order to re-run the experiments and reproduce experimental results.
 The Unity source code used to generate these builds is available on request.
 Links to the WebUnity experiments are given below: <br>

 Experiment1: http://18.25.132.202/experiment.html <br>
 Experiment2: http://18.25.132.202/experiment3.html <br>